maiertech/website/src/routes/posts/route-matching-in-sveltekit/index.md

 title: Route matching in SvelteKit
 author: thilo
 date: 2022-02-13
-updated: 2022-02-13
+updated: 2022-02-14
 description:
-  This post explores how SvelteKit's filesystem-based router matches a requested route to a page or an endpoint.
-You can run the example project in your browser.
+  This post explores how SvelteKit's filesystem-based router matches a requested route to a page or an endpoint in src/routes.
 category: web-development
 tags:
   - sveltekit